What is the Business Tax Registration (BTR) fee, and how is it being used?

 DORBusinessTax@wisconsin.gov or write to Wisconsin Department of Revenue, PO Box 8902, Madison, WI 53708-8902.

 I no longer operate the business or am no longer required to hold the certificate.
-Why did I receive a Business Tax Registration renewal notice?
+Why did I receive a BTR renewal notice?

-You received the Business Tax Registration (BTR) renewal notice because the department currently shows you have an active permit or certificate that is subject to BTR provisions.
+You received the BTR renewal notice because the department currently shows you have an active permit or certificate that is subject to BTR provisions.
 If you are no longer operating your business or are no longer required to hold the certificate:

-- If you are a My Tax Account user you may close your BTR account by using the 'Close Account' functionality and providing a closure date and reason.
+- You may close your BTR account by using the 'Close Account' functionality in My Tax Account to provide a closure date and reason.

 - Send the BTR Certificate and the BTR renewal notice with the appropriate line checked and the effective date entered to the Wisconsin Department of Revenue, PO Box 8902, Madison, WI 53708-8902.

-How can I talk with someone about the Business Tax Registration renewal notice?
+How can I talk with someone about the BTR renewal notice?

 What type of permits do I need if I am starting a new business in Wisconsin, and should I be aware of special Wisconsin taxes or fees for businesses?